Tech companies in the FTC's sights, chairwoman says

 She also noted the FTC will conclude its review of the acquisition of Baedal Minjok, or Baemin, by Berlin's Delivery Hero before the end of the year.

-“We are closely monitoring the market competition situation and the impact on the consumers from changes in commission charges in the app market,” Cho said.
+“We are closely monitoring the market competition situation and the impact on the consumers from changes in commission charges in the app market,” Joh said.
 “It is a problem that has been created from the lack of competition in the app market.”

 Google is set to extend its 30 percent commission to in-app purchases from all mobile services, including Naver, Kakao and other music and video services.
 Previously, it only charged the 30 percent commission on gaming app transactions.

 Apple has been charging in-app fees for all mobile services since 2011.

 The FTC "will not allow any anticompetitive practices and will punish those that engage in them,” Joh said.

 The FTC chairwoman denied that the antitrust agency has become soft, saying that the commission is simply more thoroughly reviewing the evidence in applying the law.

 The commission has been accused by civic groups of going easy on Mirae Asset Group Chairman Park Hyeon-joo after the brokerage was found to have engaged in illegal related-party transactions.
 In the case, the company was fined 4.39 billion won ($3.68 million).

 If Park has been prosecuted, the country's largest brokerage would have been prevented from entering the commercial paper and investment management account (IMA) markets.